abhimishra91/abhimishra91/README.md

 ### Hi there, I am Abhishek Kumar Mishra.
-I am a Product Manager and NLP Practioner. 👋
+I am a Product Manager by work and NLP Practioner, Manga Reader by passion. 👋
 #### Learning and working on Projects to keep myself updated with the latest in domain of NLP and Cognitive Services.